The Inugami Curse

 The Inugami Curse is a 1951 Japanese mystery novel by Seishi Yokomizo.
-It is part of the Kosuke Kindaichi series, which began with the 1946 novel The Honjin Murders.
-The Inugami Curse was first published in English as The Inugami Clan by Stone Bridge Press in 2007; this same translation was used for Pushkin Vertigo's 2020 edition.
+It is part of the Kosuke Kindaichi series, which began with the 1946 novel, The Honjin Murders.
+The Inugami Curse was first published in English as The Inugami Clan by ICG Muse in 2003; this same translation was used for Stone Bridge Press's 2007 edition and Pushkin Vertigo's 2020 edition.